 Upper Mustang Trek in June – As the scorching summer heat begins to envelope much of the world in its unforgiving embrace, there exists a place where the cool mountain breeze still whispers tales of adventure and excitement.
 That place is the Upper Mustang region of Nepal, a hidden gem nestled in the heart of the Himalayas.
 And June, with its clear skies and blooming rhododendrons, is the perfect time to embark on the trek of a lifetime through this mystical land.

-With each step, you’ll discover the secrets of a land that time seems to have forgotten.
-From the ancient monasteries and chortens that dot the landscape to the stunning vistas of the Annapurna and Dhaulagiri ranges, every moment of your journey will be filled with wonder and amazement.
+With each step, you’ll uncover the secrets of a land that time seems to have forgotten.
+In addition to the ancient monasteries and chortens that dot the landscape, you’ll be filled with wonder and amazement with every moment of your journey as you gaze upon the stunning vistas of the Annapurna and Dhaulagiri ranges

 So pack your bags, don your hiking boots, and get ready to embark on an unforgettable journey through one of the world’s most stunning and mysterious regions.
 The Upper Mustang trek in June awaits, and the adventure of a lifetime is just a few steps away.